tommyfuu/MOSAIC/README.md

 ### 2.1 For methods implemented in R

 For methods implemented in R including `combat (combat/combat-seq), limma, MMUPHin, ConQuR (ConQuR/ConQuR_libsize/ConQuR_rel)`, they can be run on a dataset along the preprocessing steps a dataset needs prior to running each of these methods using the scripts `/benchmark/methods_benchmarking.R` for the real-world datasets and `/benchmark/methods_benchmarking_sim.R` for simulation datasets.
+Note that before running, please edit line 27 of `methods_benchmarking_sim.R` and line 29 of `methods_benchmarking.R` to ensure that you link to the correct folder path for the folder `ConQuR` under the main source folder.

 #### 2.1.1 Running these methods for simulation
 To run the methods in scale in slurm, relevant parallelization and iterative running has been set up in the script `methods_benchmarking_sim.R`.
 For example, one can run the following to run all data on iteration `1` of the simulated dataset for running methods and generating batch corrected datasets for the minimally viable parameter set: